Bikerton History, Family Crest & Coats of Arms

 Early Origins of the Bikerton family

-The surname Bikerton was first found in Cheshire, where they held a family seat from ancient times, long before the Norman Conquest
+The surname Bikerton was first found in Cheshire, where they held a family seat from ancient times, long before the Norman Conquest in 1066.

 Early History of the Bikerton family

 This web page shows only a small excerpt of our Bikerton research.
-Another 209 words (15 lines of text) covering the years 1200, 1296, 1429, 1451, 1777, 1643 and 1693 are included under the topic Early Bikerton History in all our PDF Extended History products and printed products wherever possible.
+Another 142 words (10 lines of text) covering the years 1200, 1296, 1429, 1451, 1777, 1643 and 1693 are included under the topic Early Bikerton History in all our PDF Extended History products and printed products wherever possible.